 Can I get rid of my online mugshot?

 In short, probably not.
-Since mugshots are public record, these online mugshot sites are not breaking any laws by making the mugshots available.
+Since mugshots are public record, even with a mugshot removal lawyer, these online mugshot sites are not breaking any laws by making the mugshots available.
 In Illinois it is illegal to charge fees to get your mugshot removed.
 If you were later convicted of the crime you were arrested for, there is most likely not any way to get the mugshot removed.
 However, if you qualify for an expungement, it may be possible to use the expungement documents to get the site to remove the mugshot.

 Need help after an arrest?